flutter/samples/game_template/README.md

 This assumes you have an Android emulator, iOS Simulator or a physical device attached.

-It is sometimes convenient to develop your game as a desktop app.
+It is often convenient to develop your game as a desktop app.
 For example, you can run `flutter run -d macOS`, and get the same UI in a desktop window on a Mac.
 That way, you don't need to be running Simulators nor attaching mobile devices.
 This template supports that